SugiharaLab/EDM_Documentation/docs/installation.md

 [pyEDM](https://github.com/SugiharaLab/pyEDM "pyEDM"), or,
 [rEDM](https://github.com/SugiharaLab/rEDM "rEDM").

-EDM relies on the [LAPACK](http://www.netlib.org/lapack/) libraries.
-If you build the package, or build the host system (R or python), you will need to ensure a working LAPACK installation.
+Version 1.x of pyEDM and rEDM rely on the [LAPACK](http://www.netlib.org/lapack/) libraries.
+If you build the package, or build the host system (R or python), you will need to ensure a working LAPACK installation. pyEDM version 2.x does not have this dependence.